Seoul National Cemetery: Notable people buried

-Incidents and controversy
+North Korean controversies

 On June 22, 1970, three North Korean agents broke into the cemetery and planted a bomb.
 One agent was killed when the bomb was accidentally detonated.

-In August 2005, controversy was stirred by the visit of a North Korean delegation to the cemetery.
-The delegation was led by Kim Ki-Nam, and numbered 182 officials.
+In August 2005, a visit by a North Korean delegation to the cemetery caused some anger in South Korea.
+The delegation, which had 182 officials, was led by Kim Ki-Nam.
 The visit not only sparked outrage among those opposed to warmer relations with the North, but also raised fears that a future delegation from the South might be expected to pay their respects to Kim Il-sung in Pyongyang.

-On his death on August 18, 2009, former President of South Korea Kim Dae-jung was buried in at the National Cemetery, instead of in Daejeon National Cemetery, the initially planned burial site.